6 Examples of Fintech Content Marketing That Works

 1. Wise: content that talks about competitors

-Wise is a money transfer app and platform, usually used to send money abroad at low cost.
+Wise is a money transfer app and platform in the fintech space, usually used to send money abroad at low cost.

-Although Wise has immense resources to implement content marketing correctly, we wanted to point out a specific strategy they use that can be replicated by anyone: creating articles that break down how to open and close an account with their competitors.
+Although Wise has immense resources and a robust marketing team to implement a fintech content marketing strategy correctly, we wanted to point out a specific strategy they use that can be replicated by anyone: creating articles that break down how to open and close an account with their competitors.
 Here are some of the titles of the articles:

 A traditional marketer might first think this is crazy: they’re giving the spotlight to competitors!
 But a content marketer can see further.